 The symptoms of TGA may be similar

 to symptoms of other conditions.
 Make sure that your child sees his or her healthcare

 How is TGA diagnosed?

 pediatric cardiologist is a doctor with special training in treating heart problems

 Your child’s doctor may do tests to

 confirm the diagnosis.
 The tests your child has depends on his or her age and condition,

 on your child's finger or toe.
-It measures the level of oxygen in the blood, if it is below a certain level, this may be a sign of TGA.
+It measures the level of oxygen in the blood, if it

+below a certain level, this may be a sign of TGA.

 A chest X-ray shows the size and

 activity of the heart.
 It also shows abnormal rhythms (arrhythmias or dysrhythmias)

 and spots heart muscle stress.

 waves to make a moving picture of the heart and heart valves.
 This test may

 Cardiac catheterization (cardiac or heart cath)

 detailed information about the structures inside the heart.
 In this test, a small,

-thin, flexible tube (catheter) is put into a blood vessel in your child’s
+thin, flexible tube called a catheter is put into a blood vessel in your child’s

 medicine to help relax and prevent pain (sedation).